Rob Moore (field hockey)

-Robert Stephen "Rob" Moore (born 21 May 1981) is an English field hockey player.
-Moore is amongst the most capped England players and was a key part of the team that picked up a silver medal at the Champions Trophy 2010 and a gold medal at the European Cup 2009.
-He appeared in the 2012 London Olympics.
+Robert Stephen Moore (born 21 May 1981) is an English former field hockey player.
+He appeared at three Olympic Games in 2004, 2008 and 2012.

-Early career
+Biography

-Moore is from Winchester, England.
-He went to school at King Edward VI, Southampton and studied economics at University of Nottingham.
+Moore was born in Winchester, England and was educated at King Edward VI, Southampton before studying economics at University of Nottingham.
 Throughout his academic career Moore was involved with all sports, showing a particular talent for hockey and cricket.
 At the age of 16 whilst playing a hockey match for his school, the coach for the opposing team, who happened to also be the under 21s coach for England, spotted the young player's natural ability and invited him to an England under 21s trial.